-The culinary arts curriculum, as well as the general education courses, is designed to teach students communication, problem-solving, leadership and interpersonal skills as well as technical skills.
-Students in the technical courses work as teams, learning basic culinary applications as well as how to work with others on varying levels.
+The baking and pastry curriculum, as well as the general education courses, is designed to teach students communication, problem-solving, leadership and interpersonal skills as well as technical skills.
+Students in the technical courses work as teams, learning basic baking and pastry applications as well as how to work with others on varying levels.
 Students interact with community members and chefs as they participate in catering events, further developing their ability to communicate in a leadership role, to problem-solve in a real world environment and to interact with the general public as well as each other.
 Students rotate responsibilities throughout the technical skills training, assuming the traditional positions found in a real-world kitchen, reinforcing teamwork skills.